lowleveldesign/dotnet-wtrace/README.md

 **The project homepage is at <https://wtrace.net>.**

-Dotnet-wtrace is a command line tool for reading trace events emitted by .NET Core applications.
-It can live trace a launch of a new process, attach to an existing process, or read a .nettrace file.
-It does some preprocessing before displaying the events to make them more readable.
-I implemented several handlers for the events I find interesting and most commonly used, including exceptions, GC events, assembly loader notifications, ASP.NET Core and network events.
-You may limit the output by enabling limited number of handlers and setting filters.
+Dotnet-wtrace is a command-line tool for reading trace events emitted by .NET Core applications.
+It can trace a process from its launch, attach to an already running process, or read a .nettrace file.
+Compared to dotnet-trace, it outputs events as they arrive (there is some delay because of the buffering on the target process side).
+It is not meant to replace dotnet-trace but rather help you in the initial problem diagnosis.
+To make the events data more readable, dotnet-wtrace does some preprocessing and might not show all the event fields.
+I implemented several handlers for the most useful (in my opinion) events.
+Those events include exceptions, GC, loader, ASP.NET Core, EF Core, and network events.
+You may limit the output by selecting specific handlers and setting filters.
 Check the [documentation](https://wtrace.net/documentation/dotnet-wtrace) to learn more.

 An example command line: